x702-obfuscated/Python-Notes/1-Comments-Data-Variables-Operators/7-Strings.md

 # `Defining Characters`

 `Characters:`
-> * Basically: a basic unit of information that represents a letter, number, symbol, or control code
+Basically: a basic unit of information that represents a letter, number, symbol, or control code

-> * Specifically: a binary value mapped to a specific symbol as defined by ASCII or UTF
+Specifically: a binary value mapped to a specific symbol as defined by ASCII or UTF

 <br>

 `American Standard Code for Information Interchange (ASCII)`
-> * is a character encoding standard used to represent text in computers and other devices that use text.
+ASCII is a character encoding standard used to represent text in computers and other devices that use text.
 > * defines a set of 128 characters, where each character is represented by a unique 7-bit binary number.
 > * forms the basis for more extensive character encoding schemes like Unicode.

 <br>

 `Unicode`
-> * is a universal character encoding standard designed to represent and handle text in most of the world's writing systems.
+Unicode is a universal character encoding standard designed to represent and handle text in most of the world's writing systems.
 > * The Unicode standard assigns a unique code point to every character, regardless of platform, program, or language
 > * These code points are hexadeximal values prefixed with 'U+'

 <br>

 `Unicode Transformation Format (UTF)`
-> * is a family of character encoding schemes used to represent Unicode characters.
+UTF is a family of character encoding schemes used to represent Unicode characters.
 > * The most common encodings are UTF-8, UTF-16, and UTF-32.
 These encoding transform unicode code points into sequences of bytes.

 <br>